 - An adult is changing a baby’s diaper on a changing table and steps away to get something.

 - A child falls out a window that does not have a window guard preventing it from opening more than 10 cm.

 A gate must be installed at the top of every set of stairs.
-It’s also preferable to install one at the bottom of the stairs.
-It must be securely attached to the doorframe or hallway walls.
+It’s also preferable to install one at the bottom of the stairs. (see Babyproofing - Stairs).